 Introduction

-This document is focused on defining the firewall rules needed for a Workspot VPC in the Google Cloud.
+This document is focused on defining the firewall rules needed for a Workspot VPC (virtual private cloud) within the Google Cloud.

 VPC firewall rules let you allow or deny connections to or from virtual machine instances (including Gateway, Cloud Desktops, management Server, etc.) in your VPC network.
 Enabled VPC firewall rules are always enforced, protecting your instances regardless of their configuration and operating system, even if they have not started.

-If you are looking for more detailed information on firewalls - https://cloud.google.com/firewall/docs/firewalls
+If you are looking for more detailed information on GCP firewalls - https://cloud.google.com/firewall/docs/firewalls

-To enable Workspot infrastructure in GCP to communicate, we must enable certain firewall rules.
-Few of them are mandatory and few others are optional.
+To enable Workspot infrastructure in GCP to communicate, we must enable specific firewall rules.
+Some of them are mandatory and others are optional.
 We list them down and the customers can choose as per their requirements.

 List of Firewall Rules used in a Workspot VPC: